A DICOM Framework for Machine Learning Pipelines against Real-Time Radiology Images: The Framework

 \subsection{Implementation}

-We developed the entire \projectname prototype, including the IVC filter container, with Python3.
-Pydicom library is used to extract metadata and process the DICOM images.
-The source code of \projectname is maintained in a github repository\footnote{The access information to the GitHub repository is omitted at the time of the submission due to double-blind requirements.}.
-The DCM4CHEE~(\cite{warnock2007benefits}) StoreSCP tool is configured to receive all images in real-time, whereas a C-MOV is configured to retrieve images based on specific queries.
+We developed the \projectname prototype as an open-source platform\footnote{The source code can be found at \url{https://github.com/Emory-HITI/Niffler}}, with its core in Python3. \projectname uses the Pydicom library to extract metadata and process the DICOM images.
+The application layer and the ML pipelines are developed in multiple languages.
+The application layer consists of several toolkits.
+Among these, the scanner utilization is in Java, whereas scanner timeshift calibration is in Javascript.
+Among the ML pipelines, the IVC filter detection container is developed in Python3.

-\projectname uses MongoDB as its Metadata Store.
-A replicated MongoDB cluster is used to support the scaling and redundancy of the data.
-Mongo replicasets can be added to the MongoDB cluster without reconfiguring the database.
-We use Apache Spark as our processing engines.
-We run our queries directly on the metadata store using MongoDB's client interface, as well as Apache Spark.
-Currently, \projectname stores the DICOM images in the local file system, each DICOM instance in a folder hierarchy of patients/studies/series.
-The folders are identified their unique IDs such as PatientID, StudyInstanceUID, and SeriesInstanceUID, and thus indexed and easily identifiable from the metadata.
+Two instances of the DCM4CHE~\cite{warnock2007benefits} StoreSCP tool is configured to receive all images in 2 different ports (4242 and 4243).
+The first one listens to all the images sent from the real-time PACS and accepts them.
+The second one receives the images on-demand via CM4CHE MoveSCU queries.
+The DCM4CHE MoveSCU is configured to retrieve images based on specific queries, which are optionally first filtered based on a FindSCU.
+The \projectname prototype uses the local file system as the storage and MongoDB~\cite{banker2011mongodb} as its Metadata Store.
+We configured a replicated MongoDB cluster to support the scaling and redundancy of the metadata store, as mongo replicasets can be added to the MongoDB cluster without reconfiguring the database.
+The folders that store the DICOM images are identified as their unique IDs such as PatientID, StudyInstanceUID, and SeriesInstanceUID, and thus indexed and easily identifiable from the metadata.
+Given below is a sample (anonymized) entry in the metadata store for a DICOM image.

-\projectname supports running ML algorithms as Docker~(\cite{merkel2014docker}) containers on the images and metadata that it stores.
-By using Docker container instances, we minimize the complicated configuration steps while automating the end-to-end process.
-Container executions are shared as Docker scripts, rather than complex bundles.
-The sample IVC Filter algorithm is built into a Docker container.
-Therefore, we can seamlessly deploy it to run on our server consisting of the DICOM images with minimal repeated configurations.
-It uses Keras Retinet as its base and uses pre-trained models to predict the existence of the IVC filter in the identified subcategories of the images.
-Given below is a sample (anonymized) entry in the metadata store for a DICOM image, from one of the three profiles that we have currently deployed.